2426-BingXianXie/Calendars/HW4/README.md

 Property Support: Edit subject, start time, end time, description, location, status Series Membership: Events automatically break from series when start/end times are individually modified Conflict Prevention: Editing validates against existing events to prevent duplicates

+### Calendar Management

+Single Calendar Creation: Create calendars with a name and timezone.
+Comprehensive Validation: Prevents duplicate calendars, validates timezone formats (Area/Location)

+Calendar Editing: Modify either the name or timezone of a calendar.

+Calendar Copying: Copy an event or events on a specific date, or between two dates from one calendar to another.

 ### Querying & Display